vijaycse/Amazon_Vine_Analysis/README.md

 ## Summary
 32% of the reviews in the Vine program were 5 stars reviews whereas the percentage in the non-Vine reviews is 55%.

-I also cross verified the calculation by using SQL
+I also cross verified the calculation by using [SQL](https://github.com/vijaycse/Amazon_Vine_Analysis/blob/master/Vine_Review_Analysis.sql)

-This describes less positivity bias for reviews in the Vine program Most of the vine program reviewers did not purchase the product they reviewed. so its very unclear whether to take vine program review seriously.
-However non-vine program reviews seems reliable and most of the reviewers purchased the product they reviewed.
+This describes less positivity bias for reviews in the Vine program.

+Most of the vine program reviewers did not purchase the product they reviewed. so its very unclear whether to take vine program review seriously.
+However non-vine program reviews seem reliable and most of the reviewers purchased the product they reviewed.